About

 I am a Professor of Services Marketing, Head of the Centre for Business Improvement and the University's REF lead for Business and Management Studies.
 My research, teaching and consultancy focuses on services marketing, particularly in terms of how organisations and customers engage with one another in a retail setting.
+My other research area of interest is the experiences of DBA & Professional Doctorate students.

 I am an elected committee member for the British Academy of Management Marketing and Retail Special Interest Group and a Board Member of the Cathedral Quarter Business Improvement District in Derby and Visit Peak District and Derbyshire.